-tient would have wanted.
-The court hears tient's wishes could be determined without are not licensed. from those who knew the patient best.
+The ultimate question is what the patient would have wanted.
+The court hears the patient's wishes, as best as the pafrom those who knew the patient best.

-It is not relevant what a relative, friend like being kept alive in the hope of a miracle ruled. or a medical breakthrough.
+It is not relevant what a relative, friend or caregiver thinks is best for the patient, or a medical breakthrough.

-The court accepted the husband's tes- continue life support. timony the patient would not have wanted Schiavo, 780 So.
+timony the patient would not have wanted Schiavo, 780 So.
 2d 176 (Fla.
 App., 2001).